-Regarding soft tissue sarcoma, Halaven was approved in the United States for the treatment of patients with unresectable or metastatic liposarcoma who have received a prior anthracycline-containing regimen in January 2016, approved in Japan for the treatment of soft tissue sarcoma in February 2016, and approved in the EU for the treatment of adult patients with unresectable liposarcomas who have received prior anthracycline containing therapy (unless unsuitable) for advanced or metastatic disease in May 2016.
-Applications seeking approval for use in the treatment of soft tissue sarcoma are currently under review throughout the world including Switzerland, Russia, Australia, Brazil, Malaysia, and the Philippines.
-Furthermore, Halaven has been designated as an orphan drug for soft-tissue sarcoma in the United States and Japan.
+Halaven was first approved as a treatment in the United States in November 2010 for patients with metastatic breast cancer.
+Halaven is currently approved for use in the treatment of breast cancer in over 60 countries worldwide, including Japan and countries in Europe, the Americas and Asia.
+Furthermore, Halaven was first approved as a treatment for soft tissue sarcoma in the United States in January 2016, and is approved in countries including Japan and in Europe.
+Applications seeking approval for use in the treatment of soft tissue sarcoma are currently under review throughout the world including Switzerland, Australia, Brazil, and countries in Asia.
+Furthermore, Halaven has been designated as an orphan drug for soft tissue sarcoma in the United States and Japan.